microsoft/AIforEarthDataSets/data/hrea.md

 ![](hrea.png)

-Proportion of lights lit for Kisii in 2019.
+Annual composite of nighttime lights for Djibouti in 2019.

 ## Contact